 Dr. Yongchang Chang is an associate professor in the Division of Neurobiology at Barrow Neurological Institute.
 He received his medical degree in 1982 from Sun Yat-sen University of Medical Sciences, Guangzhou, China, and his PhD in Physiology and Biophysics in 1998 from the University of Alabama at Birmingham.

-Dr. Chang has over 18 years of experience studying the structure-function relationship of ligand-gated ion channels.
+Dr. Chang has over two decades of experience studying the structure-function relationship of ligand-gated ion channels.
 He has published 34 peer-reviewed research papers, 4 review papers, and 4 book chapters.
 Dr. Chang has a current NIH R01 grant to study dynamic structural basis for the mechanism of activation and antagonism of GABAC receptors (PI) and a current NIH U19 grant to develop nicotinic ligands as new antidepressants (co-project leader).
 He has also successfully completed NIH-supported research to investigate the role of GABA receptor-mediated excitation in the epilepsy of human hypothalamic hamartoma (co-investigator) and Arizona Biomedical Research Commission-supported research to study GABA receptor structure-function relationship.

 - Postdoctoral Fellowship, University of Alabama at Birmingham, Department of Neurobiology and Physiology & Biophysics, 1998-2003

 - PhD, University of Alabama at Birmingham, Department of Physiology and Biophysics, 1998